TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by the National Science Foundation under Grant No. EAR 2012123.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
 The work was also supported by the University of Vermont College of Engineering and Mathematical Sciences through the REU program.
 We would like to extend our gratitude to the providers of the data sets used in this work, whose contributions were invaluable to our research.
-The authors would like to thank the US Geological Survey (USGS) for offering the domain expertise that was crucial to identify the peak anomaly types that are of practical importance.